phpf/Event/README.md

  * Simple syntax (`on()` to bind, `trigger()` to emit)
  * Extendable event objects
  * Priority ordering of callbacks
- * Callbacks can be any callable (not limited closures)
+ * Callbacks can be any callable (not limited to closures)
  * An arbitrary number of arguments can be passed to callbacks
  * Prevent default behavior (`preventDefault()`), or stop propagation altogether (`stopPropagation()`)
  * One-time events (`one()`)